cod182/ms4-trescars-2023/README.md

 ## Visual Design
 ### Home

-- The page will contiane a quick simple search for a vehicle
+- The page will contain a quick simple search for a vehicle
 - An introduction and information panes wil lbe displayed futher down the page.

 ### Returns Page